 We are interested in Havergal for our daughter but she would be applying for a non-entry year.
 Should we apply by the application deadline or wait to see if a space becomes available?

 Occasionally, space is available for non-entry years, so it is always advisable to apply.
-If we have your daughter’s application, testing and interview completed, we can notify you as soon as a place becomes available.
-If no space becomes available, your daughter’s application will be forwarded to the following year.
-She may also be exempt from writing another entrance test.
+If we have your daughter’s application and a space becomes available, we will review all applications and invite select candidates to an interview and to participate in an online assessment.